Introduction: Brain Tune E-book

 3-5 Awakening against Control

 Awakening begins when control is unmasked.
-Propaganda loses its grip, and exploitation is revealed as it is.
-What once appeared as care is exposed as coercion, and fractured responsibility is seen as engineered complicity.
-To awaken is to reclaim consciousness and refuse the camouflage that sustains obedience.
+The illusions of care, ethics, images, and fragmented responsibility lose their grip, and exploitation is revealed as it is.
+What once appeared as protection is exposed as coercion, what was framed as benevolence is revealed as domination, and what was scattered into fragments is seen as engineered complicity.

-Chapter 4: Practices of Liberation (Internal Awakening)
+Chapter 4: Practices of Liberation (Inner Tuning)

 4-1 Unmasking Conditioned Consumption